 Have you ever known anyone that had a privileged upbringing?
-Most of us know at least one person like that.
-Mary Todd Lincoln came from a good family so that meant she was well-equipped to be a fitting first lady.
+In many cases, all of us know at least one person like that.
+Mary Todd Lincoln was that so that meant she was well equipped to be a fitting first lady and that she was.
 While her husband had to deal with the pains of the world such as slavery, she made sure the White House was kept in order.

 As far as her fashion went, we already mentioned she took the style of Harriet Lane, who was stylish herself so there was no knock in that.
 Most of her dresses were bold and they would cost up to $2,000 each.

 Skin Care Routines

 Something that a few of the first ladies would do, especially the gorgeous Jacqueline Kennedy, is have a skin-care routine.
 Today, women make a living from making YouTube tutorials on how to take care of their skin.
 Millions of viewers tune into random girls explaining the best combinations on how to make their skin glow.